kyhavlov/terraform/website/source/docs/providers/docker/r/image.html.markdown

 * `keep_locally` - (Optional, boolean) If true, then the Docker image won't be deleted on destroy operation.
 If this is false, it will delete the image from the docker local storage on destroy operation.
+* `registry_id` - (Optional, string) Used to store the image ID from the registry and will cause a recreate when changed.
+Needed when using the docker image [data source](/docs/providers/docker/d/image.html) to trigger an update of the image.

 ## Attributes Reference